Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 ## flex-basis

-In addition, to specify dimension with width and height we can adjust dimensions of the flex items using `flex-basis`
+In addition, to specify dimension with width and height we can adjust width dimensions of the flex items using `flex-basis`

 ```html
 <div class="container">